 Please note that once you have submitted your application you will no longer be able to make changes.

-Earthquake Engineering and Engineering Seismology (ROSE) is one of the four curricula of the doctoral programme in Understanding and Managing Extremes run by the UME Graduate School, the other being Risk and Emergency Management (REM), Weather-Related Risk (WRR) and Environmental Chemical Risk (ECR).
-Hence, when filling in the application form, applicants will have to specify to which curriculum they are applying.
+Earthquake Engineering and Engineering Seismology (ROSE) is one of the two curricula of the doctoral programme in Understanding and Managing Extremes, the other being Weather, Geological, Chemical and Environmental Risk.
+When filling in the application form, applicants will have to specify to which curriculum they are applying.

-Up to twelve applicants in total will be admitted to the four curricula of the UME doctoral programme (provided that all demonstrate a level of knowledge compliant with the minimum standards set by the Admission Board at the UME School).
+Up to twelve applicants in total will be admitted to the two curricula of the UME doctoral programme (provided that all demonstrate a level of knowledge compliant with the minimum standards set by the Admission Board).

 The MEEES programme is an Erasmus Mundus Masters Course, that aims to provide higher-level education in the field of Earthquake Engineering and Engineering Seismology.
 Graduate students involved in this Erasmus Mundus Masters course have the possibility of following an 18-month Master programme on either Earthquake Engineering or Engineering Seismology or Earthquake Engineering and Engineering Seismology.

-Students must follow courses and/or carry out dissertation research projects in at least two of the following institutions: UME School (Pavia, Italy), University of Patras, University of Grenoble 1 "Joseph Fourier" and Middle East Technical University in Ankara, Turkey.
+Students must follow courses and/or carry out dissertation research projects in at least two of the following institutions: IUSS Pavia, University of Patras, University of Grenoble 1 "Joseph Fourier" and Middle East Technical University.

 Different taught modules will correspond to equally varying credits, defined according to the European Credit Transfer System (ECTS), depending on the number of work/study hours (each credit is equivalent to 25 hours of work).
 Masters dissertations, required for the attainment of the degree, correspond to 30 credits that can be acquired either through original research work or through a professional internship.